 There's so many possibilities to tweak the Dyno output to make it show whatever you like to see.

 Some of the Dyno Graphs you'll find on the internet are pure imagination, and we prefer to keep our product in the real world :-)

 Why should I pay this kind of money for a couple of resistors ?

 Actually, you dont.....

-- Development – build by someone who knows what they are doing.
+- Developed and build by poplle who know what they are doing.
 Yep – that's us :-)

 - Half the price or less, compared to competitor products.